The Umbrella feature in detail

 umbrella-device

-Which identifiers to use and what values they should take will have been supplied by the agents providing the Umbrella service.
-See the BIND subscription edition ARM for information on how to use these statements.
+Which identifiers to use and what values should be obtained from the account providing the Umbrella service.
+See the subscription version of the ARM for information on how to use these statements.

-Having set the framework, choose what queries to send to which servers through forwarding.
+Choose what queries to forwarding.
 Forwarding can be achieved in several ways:

 a.
 Global forwarding